 Everybody in Hollywood knew.

-There's a Huffington Post piece out that back in August, MBC reporter Ronan Farrow had secured an interview with a woman who agreed to appear on camera and say that Weinstein had actually raped her.
+There's a Huffington Post piece out that back in August, NBC reporter Ronan Farrow had secured an interview with a woman who agreed to appear on camera and say that Weinstein had actually raped her.

 Remember, we're up to like 31 women now at least.

-MBC tried to put a stop to the interview with Ronan Farrow.
+NBC tried to put a stop to the interview with Ronan Farrow.

-Ronan did a show, didn't he?
+Ronan did a show, didn't he, on the Conspiracy Channel for a while?

 He did, right?